EN

 • Single room supplement: EURO 200

-• Payment: Deposit requirement is 25% of total, to be paid by BACS bank transfer.
+• Payment: Deposit requirement is 25% of total, credit card payments are accepted .
 The trip balance is due for payment 6 weeks prior to the tour start date.

 • Tour Pace: Moderate - expect full & active days in hot conditions, including some walking.